BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Broadly speaking, ReadyRemit targets two use case:

+1. Your service as the sender
-1. Your service is the sender, and your end users are the recipients.
+1. Your users as the senders

+## Your service as the sender

 In this case, ReadyRemit represents your service with a Sender record and one or more Sender Account records.
 ReadyRemit represents each of your end users with a Recipient record and one or more Recipient Account records.

-1. Your users are the senders.
+## Your users as the senders

 In this case, ReadyRemit represents each of your end users with a Sender record and one or more Sender Account records.
 ReadyRemit represents each of your end user's recipients with a Recipient record and one or more Recipient Account records.